psyreactor/glpi-cookbook/README.md

 - CentOS 5.8, 6.3

-The following platform families are supported in the code, and are assumed to work based on the successful testing on Ubuntu and CentOS.
+The following platform families are supported in the code, and are assumed to work based on the successful testing on CentOS.

 - Red Hat (rhel)